KACE-SMA-Tools/computers-with-smartcard-reader/README.md

 ```
 2. Go to your _K1000 Dashboard_, then go to _Scripting_ and create a **New Script** (_Choose Action / New_)

-3. Name the script at your wish (for example: Check Smart Card Reader) and follow the following steps
+3. Name the script as your wish (for example: Check Smart Card Reader) and follow these steps:

 #### Script Basic Settings
 * Type: **Online KScript**